 Over the years, a variety of animals have helped IDF troops protect Israel, including camels, donkeys, alpacas, dogs, antelopes, and llamas.
 Some military bases even use sheep to guard their ammunition, as the sheep are very aggressive and protective of their territory!

 8. The IDF, by the numbers

 There are currently 169,500 soldiers actively serving in the IDF.
 There are also 465,000 soldiers in the IDF’s reserve units, which are comprised of veterans who completed their service but can be called up in times of war and crisis.
-Reserve duty is mandatory until age 40, although some become exempt through health conditions, by moving abroad, and other reasons.
+Reserve duty is mandatory until age 40 for combat roles and 45 for non-combat, although some people can become exempt through health conditions, by moving abroad, and other reasons.

 9. Israel’s Army operates a radio station, an orchestra, and more

 Not everyone serving in the IDF is a combat soldier.
 Some serve as engineers, paramedics, intelligence officers, or even graphic designers or photographers.

 Some other positions for recruits with creative talents include the army’s popular radio station Galatz, a magazine, several social media accounts ranging from Twitter to TikTok, an orchestra, a choir, and more!

 10. The IDF is frequently recognized as one of the most LGBT friendly armies in the world